mech/Notes/Software Engineering/Architecture/patterns.md

 * **Command** - Encapsulate a request as an object, thereby letting you parameterise clients with different requests, queue or log requests, and support undoable operations.
 No reason to use command as a transport in higher-order function language.
 * ??

+## Repository

+The Repository pattern is extremely useful when you have complex storage requirements or complicated access rules.
+It's especially useful in separating persistence and domain objects.

+However only do it for complicated object.
+Do not use Repository for simple data objects.

 ## Business Driven.
 Industry Trends

 ## Anti-Patterns